abu14/abu14/README.md

 I am an experienced Machine Learning Engineer with a solid background in Analytics Engineering, SQL, Data Warehousing and a passion for solving compelx problems through data.
 My journey has been shaped by extensive self learning & hands-on experience in building and deploying ML models, both as part of my professional roles and personal portfolio projects.
 I deliver results using Python (with libraries like Scikit-learn, PyTorch, TensorFlow, and Pandas), and tools like Streamlit, Flask, and Power BI to create solutions that bridge the gap between raw data and actionable insights.

 # About Me
 - 🔭 I’m currently working on **Deep Learning** projects.
-Stay Tuned!
+So stay Tuned!
 - 👯 I’m looking to collaborate on **LLM Projects**
 - 📫 How to reach me **tesfayeabenezer64@gmail.com**
 - ⚡ Fun fact about me **I count the number of stairs as I climb.**